 To specify split recording conditions, take the following steps:

 1. Open the Options-> Settings menu, and select the Split tab.
-Select Split mode:
+Select Automatically create a new file for each recording session:

 7. Configure your recording source and parameters in Total Recorder as required (see Setting Recording Parameters Tutorial).